This article will discuss the psychology of love with a special focus on what determines who we fall in love with.

 This belief also tricks them into thinking that they’re among the blessed few if they fall in love, further bolstering the otherworldly quality of love thereby making people crave falling in love.

-At the end of the day, it’s just evolution doing what it does best- facilitating successful reproduction.
+At the end of the day, it’s just evolution doing what it does best- facilitating successful reproduction. ( see Stages of love in psychology)

 The truth is that love is just another emotion, a scientific fact of life.
 If you know what factors are at play, you can make someone fall in love with you and you can make someone fall out of love with you.